 When I was packing away my summer clothes, this monochrome check dress made me think twice about putting away every cotton dress for the winter.
 It seemed like a waste for it to gather dust, simply because it was made of cotton.
 So I put it back on my dress rail with good intentions for autumn and then promptly forget all about it.
 Until today.

-I’ve been casually browsing the sales, not with the intention of buying new clothes but with a sense of curiosity: I like to see what’s in the sale, add it to my virtual wishlist and then deliberate over it, usually until it’s out of stock.
-High on my virtual list is a black check skirt (mainly this one), but I’m not about to drop almost £30 when I have something very similar.
+I’ve been casually browsing the sales, not with the intention of buying new clothes but with a sense of curiosity: I like to see what’s in the sale, add it to my virtual wish list and then deliberate over it, usually until it’s out of stock.
+High on my virtual list is a black check skirt, but I’m not about to drop almost £30 when I have something very similar.
 Oh yes, that cotton summer dress.

 So, it’s got me thinking about all the summer dresses I packed away and more to the point, how I can wear them in winter.
 Here are my ideas: